SPECIAL UNIFORM SITUATIONS

 (1) Follow the wash and care instructions indicated on each NWU article.

-(2) Do not starch the Type II and III under any circumstances.
+(2) Do not starch the Type II under any circumstances.
 The use of starch and any process that involves dry-cleaning or a steam press will adversely affect the treatments and durability of the uniform and is not authorized.

 (3) When washing and drying, turn garments inside out, close hook and loop fasteners to prevent snagging, machine wash in cold or warm water (not to exceed 120 degrees Fahrenheit), permanent press cycle.
 At most, use mild detergent containing no optical brighteners or bleach.